MatteoTHP/RAWGapi/README.md

 rpm run build

-Put your API key in a .env file in file root
+Put your API key in the .env file in file root